Turn concepts into precision-engineered products with RapidDirect’s end-to-end expertise.

 • Reduce the mold cycle system.

 Asides from the molding process, injection molding defects can also occur due to the plastic resin itself.
-It can also be due to the manufacturer’s handling of the material before production.
+These issues are not limited to plastics—rubber injection molding defects may also arise due to improper material handling or contamination.
 The defects in this class can be minor aesthetic defects or compromised strength of the molded part.
 They may also cause safety concerns based on the products’ application.
 The defects include:

 5. Discoloration